-Courtney has lived a life of wonder and adventure including once helping to relocate a grizzly bear in Yellowstone National Park, fighting two forest fires, working with inner-city schools, and spending more than fourteen years as a stay-at-home parent, the greatest adventure of all.
+Courtney has lived a life of wonder and adventure including once helping to relocate a grizzly bear in Yellowstone National Park, fighting two forest fires, working with inner-city schools, and spending more than fifteen years as a stay-at-home parent, the greatest adventure of all.
 She believes the key to a happy life is looking up from the routine and taking in the small miracles that surround us, shape-shifting clouds, the veins of a leaf, an unexpected smile.
 When she’s not writing or caring for her family, she loves learning something new or being swallowed by a forest.

 She is seeking representation for her debut novel, Letting Go of the Sky, winner of the 2022 Colorado Gold Rush Literary Awards in the Women’s Fiction/Romance category.